o-ran-sc/nonrtric/docs/overview.rst

 ~~~~~~~~~~~~~

 Is a generic information producer, which registers itself as an information producer of information types (in Information Coordination Service).
 The information types are defined in a configuration file.
 Information jobs can retrieve data from DMaaP or Kafka topics and push this to data consumers (accessing the ICS API).

-Implementation:
+Implementation (2 implementations):

 1. Implementation as a Java Spring Boot application
 2. Implementation as a Go application

 Non-RT-RIC (Spring Cloud) Service Gateway
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Support Apps to use A1 Services

 * `Spring Cloud Gateway <https://cloud.spring.io/spring-cloud-gateway>`_ provides the library to build a basic API gateway
 * Exposes A1 Policy Management Service & Information Coordinator Service.
 * Additional predicates can be added in code or preferably in the Gateway yaml configuration.

 Implementation: